BPJandree/AutoGLM/README.md

 # AutoGLM
 This is an R package for automated GLM modelling suitable for large datasets.
 The package resulted from the needs for automated procedures for the statistical calibration of the [LUISA model framework](https://ec.europa.eu/jrc/en/luisa) that is widely adopted by the European Commision for ex-ante evaluation of policies.
-Updated version is on it's way.
+Feel free to use it in your own work and contact me with questions.

 # Current Version
 Current version is 1.0.1.
 Reinstall if you're still on v.1.0.0.